 Identification

-A safety critical function that, if lost or degraded, or through incorrect or inadvertent operation, can result in a catastrophic or critical hazardous consequence, shall be identified as a safety-critical function.
+A function that, if lost or degraded, or through incorrect or inadvertent operation, can result in a catastrophic or critical hazardous consequence, shall be identified as a safety-critical function.

 As an example, a series of operational events that can result in a hazard if they occur inadvertently or are operated out of order.